 Keywords in Runeterra are single word terms that appear on cards.
 Some indicate the speed at which a spell is cast, while others grant that unit an ability to use in battle, or when an ability is triggered.
 Our guide to Runeterra keywords will go over all of the keywords in the game, explaining what they do and detail any interesting interactions that you should be aware of.

-They appear on lots of cards in Runeterra and they can make all the difference in Legends of Runeterra best decks.
+They appear on lots of cards in Runeterra and they can make all the difference in Runeterra best decks.
 They can also help with making informed choices during the drafting phase of crafting Runeterra Expeditions decks.

 Runeterra keywords guide contents